The Joint Commission’s New Life Safety Requirements for Business Occupancy

 Contact REMEDI8 today at 855-714-FIRE (3473) to proactively identify deficiencies in your healthcare facility’s business occupancy areas.

-Life Safety Code – Standards May Differ Depending on the Organization Conducting the Audit
+Life Safety Code – Standards May Differ Depending on the Auditor

 When it comes to Life Safety Standards, one size does not fit all.
 At present, healthcare organizations are required to comply with the 2012 edition of the National Fire Protection Association’s NFPA 101®, also known as the Life Safety Code® (“LSC”) [1].
 This iteration of the LSC was adopted in 2016 by the Centers for Medicare & Medicaid Services (“CMS”).